PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node-v2/monitoring.md

 This section will guide you through the process of Monitoring and Troubleshooting the status of your node's snapshotting process.

-## Steps to Confirm and Monitor Node Snapshotting Process
+## 1. Confirming and Monitoring Node Snapshotting Process
+---

-### Monitoring Node Activity with the Snapshotter Dashboard
+### 1.1 Monitoring Node Activity with the Snapshotter Dashboard
    - #### Snapshotter Dashboard
       Our Snapshotter Dashboard enables you to verify if your node slot is actively submitting snapshots.